GregRos/zenesis/packages/zenesis/README.md

 8. ~~`_.Function`~~ — Not implemented!
 9. ~~`_.Namespace`~~ — Not implemented!

- We can *create* an interface declarations using `F.Interface`, but this won’t add it to our file automatically.
-Remember, while Worlds are mutable, other objects aren’t.
-We need to export the interface using the `yield` keyword!
+ We can *create* an interface declarations using `_.Interface`.
+This won’t export it, but if we reference it somewhere in something we do export, it will be added to the file.

+Actually, you can

+This can sometimes end up exporting more than one declaration.

 ```typescript
 World.addFile("immutables", function*(_) {